Batt O'Connor: Political activities

-O'Connor joined the Gaelic League in 1900, through which he came into contact with many of the future leaders of the Independence movement, including Tom Clarke and Seán Mac Diarmada.
+O'Connor joined the Gaelic League in 1900, through which he came into contact with many of the future leaders of the independence movement, including Tom Clarke and Seán Mac Diarmada.
 He was sworn into the Irish Republican Brotherhood (IRB) in 1909.
 O'Connor enrolled in the Irish Volunteers in 1913, the same night as Éamon de Valera.

-While not directly involved during the 1916 Easter Rising (he was at home in Brosna for the first week of it), O'Connor was recognised and arrested on his return to Dublin and sent to Kilmainham Gaol, then to Richmond Barracks, Wandsworth Prison, and finally to Frongoch internment camp, in North Wales.
+While not directly involved during the 1916 Easter Rising (he was at home in Brosna for the first week of it), O'Connor was recognised and arrested on his return to Dublin.
+He was sent to Kilmainham Gaol, then to Richmond Barracks, Wandsworth Prison and finally to Frongoch internment camp, in North Wales.

 On his release in September 1916, O'Connor re-established his business and took up his political activities.
 During this period, O'Connor describes being asked by Clarke's widow to preserve writings on the wall of that house, which she held to be her husband's last message: 'We had to evacuate the GPO.
 The boys put up a grand fight, and that fight will save the soul of Ireland.'
 O'Connor had the whole square of plaster cut out intact and encased in a frame with a glass front (now on display in Collins Barracks).

-O'Connor reconnected with members of the Keating Branch of the Gaelic League at 46 Parnell Square, and took part in the re-organising of the fragmented IRB.
+O'Connor reconnected with members of the Keating Branch of the Gaelic League at 46 Parnell Square and took part in the re-organising of the fragmented IRB.
 He canvassed for by-elections in Kilkenny and Armagh on behalf of Sinn Féin candidates W. T. Cosgrave and Patrick McCartan.

 O'Connor was involved with the revolutionary Sinn Féin party during the time of the First Dáil, handling money and hiding documents for Michael Collins.
 O'Connor purchased 76 Harcourt Street for Michael Collins, following a raid on the Sinn Féin Office at No. 6.
 There he installed a secret recess for private papers and means of escape through the skylight.
 When the recess escaped discovery following a raid, he went on to construct hiding places in many of the other houses used by the movement.
 In 5 Mespil Road, Collins' headquarters for over 15 months during the Irish War of Independence, O'Connor fitted a small cupboard in the woodwork beneath the kitchen stairs on the ground floor.
 Before leaving each evening, Collins would hide his papers here.
 When the house was finally raided in April 1921, the hideaway escaped detection.
-O'Connor was one of the shareholders of the National Land Bank which was set up in March 1920 at 68 Lower Leeson Street, in which Robert Barton took a prominent part.
+O'Connor was one of the shareholders of the National Land Bank which was set up in March 1920 at 68 Lower Leeson Street.